Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Tip #5 – Bring an Extra Set of Clothes

-Even if you’re not swimming in the water, water will enter your own kayak as a result of paddling.
-Bring a microfiber towel and clothes to change after you’re done with your bioluminescent bay tour.
+Even if you’re not swimming in the water, water will enter your kayak as a result of paddling.
+Bring a towel and clothes to change after you’re done with your bioluminescent bay tour.

 FAQs About Bioluminescent Bays in Puerto Rico